GridlockNetwork/Resources/whitepapers/readme.md

 For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al[1].

+### Intel’s SGX

+The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
+The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
+Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrustedsystem  software.
+The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream enviroment.

+For more details on Intel's SGX the reader is refered to read [2] or visit [Intel's website](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html)

 ## Advanced Features

 ### Multi-signature Accounts